Gunvalkyrie: Development

 GunValkyrie was originally developed for the Sega Dreamcast.
 Its visual style was very similar to the final Xbox version.
 The Dreamcast version's distinguishing feature was that during the game's development, GunValkyrie utilized a unique control scheme using both a light gun and a controller.
 This control scheme was dropped when development shifted to the Xbox version.

 The game's soundtrack, composed by Teruhiko Nakagawa and Tatsuyuki Maeda, was also marketed during the game's release.
 It was during this time period that TokyoPop was publishing Sega soundtrack releases in the United States, including GunValkyrie, Virtua Fighter 4, Panzer Dragoon Orta and the Sonic Adventure 2 Official Soundtrack.
 GunValkyrie Official Soundtrack was released on April 2, 2002.
 Unusually, and in contrast to the titles mentioned above, a soundtrack CD for the game was not released in Japan.

 Reception

-On release, Famitsu magazine scored the game a 32 out of 40.
+Gunvalkyrie was released in Japan on March 21, 2001.
 In Japan, during the week of the release, the game sold 6000 units becoming the only Xbox game to make it to the top 30 best-selling video games.
 Metacritic scored the game a 73 out of 100 based on 28 critic reviews, indicating "mixed or average reviews".
 It was a runner-up for GameSpots annual "Most Disappointing Game on Xbox" award, which went to ToeJam & Earl III.

 In 2009, GamesRadar included it among the games "with untapped franchise potential", and commenting on the game's difficulty: "a true gaming workout, but few games in the Xbox library were as beautiful to look at or more rewarding to play."